newser101/nvim-lazy/Notes.md

 │       ├── **
 │       └── spec2.lua
 └── init.toml

 DANGER
 Do not require autocmds, keymaps, lazy or options under lua/config/ or lazyvim.config manually.
 LazyVim will load those files automatically.

+DANGER
+Do not require autocmds, keymaps, lazy or options under lua/config/ or lazyvim.config manually.
+LazyVim will load those files automatically.